-We take every opportunity to extend our curriculum beyond the classroom into the tend our curriculum beyond the classroom into the school grounds and further afield.
+We take every opportunity to extend our curriculum beyond the classroom into the school grounds and further afield.

 Throughout your child's time at the school there will be a variety of educational visits.
 These have included the Nothe Fort, Sherborne Castle, Monkeyworld, Carymoor Environmental Centre, Haynes Motor Museum, Pizza Express, Living History at the New Barn Field Centre and the Melbury Estate.